ard86/moveittutorial/Troubleshooting_colcon_build.md

 - `Package not found`
 - `setup.bash not found`
 - `3 packages failed`
-- Runtime errors, crashes, or message type mismatches
+- Failures, Runtime errors, crashes

 This is typically caused by **inconsistent ROS sourcing**.